 Board Roster and Bios

 AAPA’s Board of Directors (BOD) is responsible for setting the strategic course for the organization in alignment with AAPA’s mission, vision and values.
-This work is manifested in the Academy’s strategic plan and operational goals.
+This work is manifested in the Academy’s strategic direction and operational goals.
 As fiduciaries, the BOD is also responsible for the Academy’s corporate actions directing the management of the organization and its financial health.

 In practice, this results in a variety of actions – from the adoption and oversight of the Academy’s annual budget, to the recognition of constituency groups, to external and public outreach.
 The BOD’s work is supported by a number of BOD committees and AAPA volunteer Commissions and Committees that provide additional council and expertise.